ddeep01/The_Confused_Matrix/README.md

 and Gradient Boosting was selected as the best-performing model, providing low MAE and strong generalization with minimal R² difference between training and test sets.

+Our final model (Gradient Boosting) is in Deep's folder.